mossadnik/probabilistic-tf-idf/Readme.md

 # Status

 Currently under construction.

-Working examples and some explanations can be found in [notebooks/examples.ipynb](./notebooks/examples.ipynb).
+ * Working examples can be found in [notebooks/examples.ipynb](./notebooks/examples.ipynb).
+ * Model explanation and derivations are in [notebooks/how-it-works.ipynb](./notebooks/how-it-works.ipynb).